Virgilkll/Lead-Scoring-Assignment/README.md

 * Lead Score Case Study.ipynb : Python file with tags and codes to easily understand the overall assignment.
 * Assignment Questions.pdf : Some subjective questions with answers.
 * Summary.pdf : Summary on what's done in the entire assignment with the appraoch taken.
+* Lead Scoring Case Study.pptx :  It presents the analysis and includes both technical and business aspects in brief.